 – to facilitate an exchange of views with high-level industry representatives on the standardization scenario and consider in ITU's work the evolution of the industry and user needs; and

 – to carry out this work without affecting either the unique status of ITU as an intergovernmental United Nations agency that also incorporates other entities representing the private sector, the industry and the users, among others, or the traditional contribution-driven working procedures of ITU-T,

+e) that since 2009 the Director of the Telecommunication Standardization Bureau has organized six meetings of high-level industry executives to discuss the standardization landscape, and to identify standards priorities;

+f) that conclusions of chief technology officer (CTO) meetings have been reflected in official ITU-T Communiqués,

 considering

-a) that developing countries participate only in the standardization activities of ITU-T and may not be able to participate in the increasingly fragmented global and/or regional standards development organizations (SDOs), as well as industry forums and consortia, and may not be able to participate in the yearly meeting of SDOs;
+a) that developing countries participate almost only in the standardization activities of ITU-T and may not be able to participate in the increasingly fragmented global and/or regional standards development organizations (SDOs), as well as industry forums and consortia, and may not be able to participate in the yearly meeting of SDOs;

-b) that ITU-T should strengthen its role and evolve, as required by Resolution 122 (Rev. Guadalajara, 2010), and should repeat the gathering of high-level, private-sector executives, along the lines of GSS, but limited to the private sector, with the objective of strengthening the role of ITU-T by taking appropriate measures to respond to the needs of such high-level executives in terms of their identified requirements and priorities for standardization activities within ITU-T, also taking into consideration the needs of developing countries,
+b) that ITU-T should continue to strengthen its role and evolve, as required by Resolution 122 (Rev. Guadalajara, 2010), and should repeat the gathering of high-level, private-sector executives, along the lines of GSS, but limited to the private sector, with the objective of strengthening the role of ITU-T by taking appropriate measures to respond to the needs of such high-level executives in terms of their identified requirements and priorities for standardization activities within ITU-T, also taking into consideration the needs and concerns of developing countries;

+c) that ITU-T should also encourage cooperation with other relevant SDOs in order to avoid conflict of their standards with the ITU-T standards,

 noting

-a) the excellent results of the Global Industry Leaders Forum (GILF), which was organized by the Director of the Telecommunication Development Bureau for high-level executives of the private sector, focusing on key challenges in achieving information and communication technology (ICT) development in developing countries and proposing approaches for addressing those challenges for developing countries;
+a) the excellent results of the Global Industry Leaders Forums (GILF), which are frequently organized by the Director of the Telecommunication Development Bureau for high-level executives of the private sector, focusing on key challenges in achieving information and communication technology (ICT) development in developing countries and proposing approaches for addressing those challenges for developing countries;

-b) that, in order to encourage industry participation in ITU-T and to discourage the proliferation of forums and consortia, standard-making today should respond appropriately to the needs of the high-level representatives of the ICT industryin a coordinated way;
+b) that, in order to encourage industry participation in ITU-T and to discourage the proliferation of forums and consortia, standard-making in ITU-T should respond appropriately to the needs of the ICT industry, while taking into consideration users’ needs and administrations’ concerns in a coordinated way;

+c) that an essential part of the work in the development of some technical standards (ITU-T Recommendations) is done by representatives of industry;

-c) that Recommendations proposed in response to those coordinated needs will increase ITU's credibility and will respond to the needs of countries by deploying optimized technical solutions and reducing the proliferation of those solutions, which will also have economic advantages for developing countries,
+d) that Recommendations proposed in response to those coordinated needs will increase ITU's credibility and will respond to the needs of countries by deploying optimized technical solutions and reducing the proliferation of those solutions, which will also have economic advantages for developing countries;

+e) that TSAG has recognized the need for a strategy function in ITU-T, where the input of all concerned parties, including the industry and the developing countries into the strategy is highly desired,

 resolves to instruct the Director of the Telecommunication Standardization Bureau

-1 to organize meetings for high-level industry executives, e.g. chief technology officer (CTO) meetings, in order to assist in identifying and coordinating standardization priorities and subjects to minimize the number of forums and consortia;
+1 to continue to organize meetings for high-level industry executives, e.g. chief technology officer (CTO) meetings, in order to assist in identifying and coordinating standardization priorities and subjects, and to minimize the number of forums and consortia;

-2 to bring the needs of developing countries to those meetings by consulting them prior to the meetings using questionnaires
+2 to bring the needs of developing countries to those meetings by consulting them prior to the meetings using questionnaires and encourage participation of local high-level industry executives;

+3 to encourage participation in the CTO meetings of a wide representation of industry, from the ITU-T Sector Membership from all Regions;